Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The ClinicalKBQA Dataset

-\textbf{Question Coverage:} Table~\ref{tab:question-example} provides a comparison of questions that can be answered on different types of EHR data including clinical notes (CT), structured tables (ST) and knowledge base (KB).
-We can observe that knowledge base of patient clinical information is able to answer the basic questions that are answerable by QA on both clinical notes and structured tables.
-In addition, it has the ability to combine the advantages of free-text clinical notes and structured tables to handle more complex questions.
-For example, questions \textbf{Q7} in Table~\ref{tab:question-example} cannot be answered based on structured data since the reason for taking medications are not clearly provided.
-For questions \textbf{Q8}, even if there are lab test information included in the structured data, the diseases that are actually revealed by each test are not specified.
-While for questions \textbf{Q5} and \textbf{Q6}, the machine reading comprehension on emrQA cannot provide answers since these questions are related to multiple clinical notes.
-ClinicalKB is able to integrates the information in different clinical notes or about different patients into a general network structure, which makes it feasible to handle more complexed questions about patients.
+Table~\ref{tab:question-example} provides a comparison of questions that can be answered on different types of EHR data.
+We can observe that knowledge base about patient clinical information is able to answer the basic questions that are answerable by QA on both clinical notes and structured tables.
+It also has the ability to combine the advantages of free-text clinical notes and structured tables to handle more complex questions.
+For example, for the question \textit{ Give me all diseases that are revealed by non contrast head ct scan on patient P0126}, even if there are lab test information included in the structured data, the diseases that are actually revealed by each test are not specified.
+While, for question \textbf{Q3} in Table~\ref{tab:question-example}, the machine reading comprehension on emrQA cannot provide answers since these questions are related to multiple clinical notes.
+ClinicalKB is able to integrate the information from different clinical notes or about different patients into a general network structure, which makes it feasible to handle more complex type of questions.